 Produce calves that produce a high value carcass

-Produce crossbred low maintenance heifers for us and others that produce these kind of calves every year and have a long lifespan
+Produce crossbred low maintenance females for us and others that produce these kind of calves every year and have a long lifespan

-Data is collected at every stage of production from breeding to harvest, linked to sire and dam, and used to identify the females and bulls that can meet the production objectives.
+Data is collected at every stage of production from breeding to harvest, linked to sire and dam, and, along with EPDs, used to identify the females and bulls that can meet the production objectives.

-Our rigorous attention to detail and disciplined enforcement of the industry proven standards we use gives us confidence that we are selecting those females that have the highest probability of being productive for many years (at least 8 or more years).
+Our rigorous attention to detail and disciplined enforcement of the industry proven standards we use gives us confidence that we are selecting those females that have the highest probability of being productive for many years (at least 8 or more years is our target).
 We share all the data we collect on every animal in our herd.
 We share all the processes we follow in producing these cattle.
 We are constant learners and we constantly share what we are learning.

 Four year old and older cows (mature cows) only get grass year round.
 Younger cows get some supplement until they are mature.